dthul/swissrpg-discord-bot/README.md

 `$ docker build --tag swissrpg-bot ./docker`

+For Windows, additionally create the container (done automatically on Linux and Mac):
+`$ docker create -it --volume ${pwd}:/opt --name=swissrpg-compile-container swissrpg-bot`

 Then, run the compile script which will create a Docker container (or reuse an existing one) and build the project.

 `$ ./docker/compile.sh`